 Clearway Towing

-Drivers who park illegally in the signed tow-away clearway zones during restricted times will have their vehicle towed and receive a fine on top of the vehicle release fee from the Department of Transport and Planning.
-Whitehorse City Council will not issue a fine in these areas.
+Drivers who have their vehicle towed by the Department of Transport and Planning will also need to pay a release fee on top of a fine from the Department of Transport and Planning.
+Whitehorse City Council will only issue a fine.

 What this means for you in the City of Whitehorse